flurick/godot-docs/tutorials/step_by_step/instancing.rst

 Select one of the many copies of the balls and go to the property editor.
-Let's make it bounce a lot more, so look for the bounce parameter and set it to 1.0:
+Let's make it bounce a lot more, so look for the bounce parameter and set it to 1:

 .. image:: /img/tutorial-instancing-container-bounce-2.1.png

-The next it will happen is that a green "revert" button appears.
-When this button is present, it means we modified a property from the instanced scene to override for a specific value in this instance.
-Even if that property is modified in the original scene, the custom value will always overwrite it.
-Pressing the revert button will restore the property to the original value that came from the scene.
+A revert button appears, pressing the revert button will restore the property to the value set in the original scene.
+Even if a property is modified in the original scene, the custom value will always overwrite it.

 Conclusion
 ----------